Francis McNeirny: Early life

-Francis S. McNeirny was born on April 25, 1828, in New York City.
+Francis McNeirny was born on April 25, 1828, in New York City to Patrick and Margaret (née Sheridan) McNeirny, natives of County Cavan.
 He received his early education at a private school in the city.
 Deciding to become a priest, he entered the College of Montrealin Montreal, Quebec, in 1841.
 He graduated with distinction in 1849, and then made his theological studies at the Grand Seminary of Montreal.
 While still a scholastic, he served as procurator of the Grand Seminary for a year and then as professor of belles-lettres at the College of Montreal for two years.

 Priesthood

 McNeirny was ordained to the priesthood in New York City for the Diocese of New York by Bishop John Hughes on May 21, 1842.
 After his ordination, the diocese assigned him as a curate at Old St. Patrick's Cathedral Parish in Manhattan.
-Hughes later named him as his private secretary and master of ceremonies.The Vatican in 1850 elevated the Diocese of New York to the Archdiocese of New York.
+Hughes later named him as his private secretary and master of ceremonies.
+The Vatican in 1850 elevated the Diocese of New York to the Archdiocese of New York.
 Hughes, now archbishop, named McNeirny as chancellor of the archdiocese in 1857.
 He also served as pastor of St. Mary's Parish in Rondout, New York.